 Coach Last Name: Gender: Grade: Are you the head coach of two teams?
-If yes, Grade and Gender of the second team: While there are absolutely no guarantees, THIS IS YOUR CHANCE to provide specific scheduling requests.
-Please think through any conflicts now.
-If something comes up between now and May 20th, please e-mail scott@wnsl.net .
-The WNSL reserves the right to play teams on a on the final number of registered teams.
-Game may start as late as 9 or 10pm for ALL AGE GRO es will start as early as ! , , , , My team is NOT available to play on the follow ving nights (please be as s specific as possible): I am requesting a scheduling request for the fo ollowing reasons: I request to play: Early Late No Preference I cannot play during the week of: Teams are able to request additional games @ extra games, please note the number (up to 8) via check or credit card: • I request additional Games for my team . (\$50/game) I would like to pay viaCHECKCREE Credit card payments will have an additional 3% production of the control of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional 3% production of the card payments will have an additional
+If yes, Grade and Gender of the second team: While there are absolutely no guarantees, scheduling requests.
+Please think through a between now and May 20th, pl ny conflicts now.
+If so mething comes up The WNSL reserves the right to play team depending on the final number of registers 5pm and last games may start as late red teams.
+Games will start as early as My team is NOT available to play on the follow ing nights (please be a as specific as possible): I am requesting a scheduling request for the fol lowing reasons: I request to play: Early Late No Preference I cannot play during the week of: Teams are able to request additional games @ extra games, please note the number (up to 8) via check or credit card: I request additional Games for my team. (\$60/game) I would like to pay viaCHECKCRED IT CARD

+^{}Credit card payments will have an additional 3% processing fee